New Forest Tour: Blue Route

 The Blue route runs approximately every hour and runs in a circular anticlockwise direction, with the starting point being at the town of Brockenhurst.
 The route covers the towns and villages of Burley, Bashley, New Milton, Barton-on-sea, Milford-on-sea and Lymington with the total journey time being estimated at 2 hours.
 From the town of Burley, tourists can transfer onto the Red route and from the towns of Brockenhurst and Lymington, tourists can transfer onto the Green route.
+As of 2026, the Blue route only ran approximately every 2 hours.

 Red Route

-The Red route runs approximately every hour and runs in a circular clockwise direction, with the starting point being at the town of Lyndhurst.
+The Red route runs approximately every hour and runs in a circular now anticlockwise direction, with the starting point being at the town of Lyndhurst.
 The route covers the other towns and villages of Burley, Ringwood, Fordingbridge, Cadnam and Ashurst with the total journey time being estimated at 2 hours.
 From the town of Lyndhurst, tourists can transfer onto the Green route and from the town of Burley, tourists can transfer onto the Blue route.
+As of 2026, the route was reversed, rerouted to include Brockenhurst after Burley, and ran only approximately every 2 hours.